THE KANNIBAL CLUB: HOW TO SURVIVE A GULAG ESCAPE

 One night a now healthier Samarin overhears a couple of aristocrats having a muffled argument with The Mohican.
 He’s too much for one.
 You’ve got to share him! he hears one of them whisper.
 Who is this him?
 And what does share mean?
 But all too soon the camp descends into chaos as the Civil War disrupts supplies.

-The Mohican plans an escape.
-But in Samarin’s testimony only he and The Mohican are involved.
-Samarin soon discerns what kind of fate is in store for him and evades his partner.
-After months of wandering ever southward he arrives at the Siberian village of Yazyk.
+The Mohican prepares an escape.
+But in Samarin’s testimony only he and The Mohican are in on the plan.
+Samarin soon discerns the evil fate in store for him and evades his partner.
+After months of wandering ever southward he arrives half dead at the Siberian village of Yazyk.